poieto/processing-gol/README.md

 * Twitter: https://twitter.com/poieto_craft
 * If you'd like to volunteer, email christine@poieto.com

+<br></br>
-* Original Slide Design by Michelle Gong and Matt Asato-Adams.
+*Original Slide Design by Michelle Gong and Matt Asato-Adams.
-Slides for the Game of Life Workshop were designed by Stephanie Marie Cedeño.
+Slides for the Game of Life Workshop were designed by Stephanie Marie Cedeño.*